highmobility/ios-vss-graphql-client-demo/README.md

 # hm-ios-vss-graphql-client-demo
-iOS app that let's you choose what VSS datapoints to fetch with GraphQL
+iOS app that lets you choose what VSS datapoints to fetch with GraphQL

 To run: